 Point-in-Time Restore

 Point-in-Time Restore, introduced in version 4.1, enables users to restore the database to a previous time point using previously made backups, even though no backup was conducted at exactly that time point.
-This feature replies on the user having made one or more differential backups.
+This feature relies on the user having made one or more differential backups.

 Usage